adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 c) Keep an eye on upgrades to third party software &mdash; costly and mentally draining.

-d) Upgrade third party software regularly and perform costly egression testing &mdash; costly and mentally draining.
+d) Upgrade third party software regularly and perform regression testing &mdash; costly and mentally draining.

 e) Think everything is okay because "it works without Javascript" &mdash; this is plain wrong as demonstrated above.